dsmiller95/microsoft-teams-emojifier/README.md

 **USE AT YOUR OWN RISK: ONLY USE THIS IF YOU KNOW WHAT YOU'RE DOING**

 This is going to inject code into your locally running Microsoft Teams electron app: code injected this way can potentially steal your credentials and gain access to your local filesystem.
-Whenever you inject code like this, make absolutely sure you know what the code is doing.
+Whenever you inject code like this, make sure you know what the code is doing.

-I will write this package to be as secure as I feel like, know that **I AM NOT A SECURITY EXPERT**.
-If you are, please tear my code to shreds.
-And even if you're not!

 ## Setup